sayanarijit/RESTEasyCLI/docs/usage.md

 This output can be further formatted to any supported representation using the `-f` or `--format` option.

-***NOTE: You can also use this feature for other CRUD operations by overriding the method using `-m` or `--method` option but doing so is not recommended as result's structure may vary and formatting may fail***
+***NOTE:*** *You can also use this feature for other CRUD operations by overriding the method using `-m` or `--method` option but doing so is not recommended as result's structure may vary and formatting may fail*

 ## Defining default command-line arguments

 We can define frequently used command-line arguments such as site ID, endpoint ID, headers ID, auth ID etc in `recli.cfg` file.
-When defined in this file, these defaults will override all the other values.
+When defined in this file, these defaults will override all the other values as these will be passed as command-line arguments which has the highest priority.

 For example, if we define `DEFAULT_SITE_ID = testing` and `DEFAULT_ENDPOINT_ID = t`, we can use below commands: